herzeleid02/debian-declarative-old/README.md

 ## Notes
 The better thing to do (which i will implement right now as im typing this text) is to edit the running container and only then exporting it.

+Why?
+Because podman manages `/dev/null` and other special files correctly and theres no need to create stuff or mount host `/proc` and other special files and directories.
+(We should reduce jank to a minimum)